numfah23/PedsOncSKR/README.md

 ### subset_triples.csv
 These files contain triples automatically extracted via SemRep WebAPI on the subset of data that was also used to create the gold standard triples

+### PubMedGS_Triples.csv, ClinTrialGS_Triples.csv, TextBookGS_Triples.csv
+These files contain triples manually extracted on the subset of data

 ### IdealSemanticRelations_csv
 This file contains examples of desired ontologic predications for pediatric ALL used to make an ideal semantic network